dusty-nv/jetson-inference/README.md

 The frames per second (FPS), classified object name from the video, and confidence of the classified object are printed to the openGL window title bar.
 By default the application can recognize up to 1000 different types of objects, since Googlenet and Alexnet are trained on the ILSVRC12 ImageNet database which contains 1000 classes of objects.
 The mapping of names for the 1000 types of objects, you can find included in the repo under [data/networks/ilsvrc12_synset_words.txt](http://github.com/dusty-nv/jetson-inference/blob/master/data/networks/ilsvrc12_synset_words.txt)

-> **note**:  by default, the Jetson's onboard CSI camera will be used.
+> **note**:  by default, the Jetson's onboard CSI camera will be used as the video source.
 If you wish to use a USB webcam instead, change the `DEFAULT_CAMERA` define at the top of [`imagenet-camera.cpp`](imagenet-camera/imagenet-camera.cpp) to reflect the /dev/video V4L2 device of your USB camera.
-It was also tested with a Logitech C920.
+The model it's tested with is Logitech C920.

 <a href="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/399176be3f3ab2d9bfade84e0afe2abd"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/399176be3f3ab2d9bfade84e0afe2abd" width="800"></a>
 <a href="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/93071639e44913b6f23c23db2a077da3"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/93071639e44913b6f23c23db2a077da3" width="800"></a>